JonathanC13/python_ref/Structures/ok.md

 ###**Synchronization** is needed for threads and processes that share a resource.
 Need to:
-1. Coordinate processes that use shared data.
-The OS can block the process/thread instead of doing a busy waiting in a loop for a shared resource, that wastes CPU time on their processor.
+1. Coordinate processes/threads that use shared data. - The OS can block the process/thread instead of doing a busy waiting in a loop for a shared resource, that wastes CPU time on their processor.

-2. Use critical sections, A critical section is a segment of code that can be accessed by only one signal process at a certain instance in time.
+2. Use critical sections for sections of code that accesses shared data, we can use semaphores , - A critical section is a segment of code that can be accessed by only one signal process at a certain instance in time.
 This section consists of shared data resources that need to be accessed by other processes.

-Use semaphores, A critical section execution is handled by a semaphore.
+  To coordinate access to critical sections we Use semaphores.
 A semaphore is simply a variable that stores an integer value.
 This integer can be accessed by two operations: wait() and signal().

+\\
+Concurrency is the concept of several running tasks that happen within the a time frame without the final outcome being affected, this can mean time sharing a single processor between the tasks or a truly parallel tasks on multiple CPUs.

+Parallel means several calculations or programs running simultaneously.
+2 processes on 2 CPU running independently.

 Concurrency refers to the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.
-This allows for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.
+This can allow for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.
   - Difficulties:
     - Sharing global resources
     - Hard to locate programming errors as results are not deterministic and reproducible.